rob121/bt-presence/README.md

 On the device use the bin/devicepresence binary (or build your own) and run as follows

-./devicepresence --room=name
+./devicepresence --room=name --devices=./devices

+### Flags

+--room (string): This is a identifier for the room name, doesn't matter so long as it's meaningful to you --devices (string, file path): Full file path and file name to a file that has a list of bluetooth mac's to scan for, one per line

 ## Client Configuration

 There are possibly two types of configuration necessary

-1) Device list, in the root name a file "devices" with a list of mac addresses to monitor for, one per line
+1) Device list, in the root name a file "devices" (or configure with flag) with a list of mac addresses to monitor for, one per line
 2) Whatever specific driver configuration is necessary